 DON’T compare yourself to others.
 This is a dangerous trap.
-I always have to remind myself that those who have more material wealth, more success, better behaved kids..are on a different path than I am on.
-I am living my own journey.
-Comparing yourself with others is never going to end well and will make you feel even worse about yourself.
-Don’t do it.
-Its a happiness killer. (blog post about this topic here!)
+I always have to remind myself that those who have more material wealth, more success, better-behaved kids..are on a different path than I am on.

 DO sleep more or less.
-Our bodies need time to recover from the days activity, cellular repair takes place and sleep actually effects our response to negative emotions. “people who sleep between 6.5 hr. and 7.5 hr. a night, live the longest, are happier and most productive”.
+Our bodies need time to recover from the day’s activity, cellular repair takes place and sleep actually affects our response to negative emotions. “people who sleep between 6.5 hr. and 7.5 hr. a night, live the longest, are happier and most productive”.

 DON’T stay inside all day.
 Get fresh air and take time to go outside.
 In The Happiness Advantage, Shawn Achor recommends spending time in the fresh air to improve your happiness: